 Puberty Blues was made into a film in 1981 and in 2012 it was adapted into an award-winning tv drama series for Australia’s Channel 10 by John Edwards and Imogen Banks.

 As the early years passed by Lette decided to set her sights a little higher than being a ‘human handbag’ and beach towel mule.
 She waved goodbye to the surfer boys of Cronulla that had inspired her so profoundly and decided to push forward and upward in life with great gusto…like Madonna’s 90’s cone bra but with a lot more class.

-Strings to her professional bow include newspaper columnist, sitcom writer, playwright, highly acclaimed author and now she has blossomed into a much-loved and highly respected media commentator and TV personality.
-These well-earned titles are enjoyed both here in Australia and in the UK where she resides with husband (human rights barrister) Geoffrey Robertson QC.
+Strings to her professional bow include newspaper columnist, sitcom writer, playwright, highly acclaimed author, charity campaigner and now she has blossomed into a much-loved and highly respected media commentator and TV personality.
+These well-earned titles are enjoyed both here in Australia and in the UK where she resides to be close to her 2 grown up children.

 A Woman’s Woman and a Girl’s Best Friend

 We only have limited time over lunch as she has another interview after mine with a TV station.
 Despite the time constraints we, (being women!) cover enough ground for me to realise that her heart is as big as her personality.

 She openly celebrates womanhood, but there’s no hint of ‘man hater’ about it.
 Lette lives it and proves it consistently, not only in her writing and hilarious quotes but also in her tireless support for women and children’s charities, particularly the struggles of mothers less fortunate, locally as well as globally.